YogitaKanwar/my-flask-app/README.md

 # my-flask-app
-I have made a simple Todo List web app using flask
+I have made a simple Todo List web app using flask.